FelixWrba/simple_web-app_template/README.md

 # Simple Web-App Template

 This is a simple Web-App template for creating Single-Page-Applications with offline capabilities quickly.
-It uses Vite as a Built-Tool and Vue JS with TypeScript.
+It uses Vite as a Build-Tool and Vue 3 with TypeScript.
 It comes with pre-styled components and interactive systems.

 ## Features